Staycation ideas: hot destinations for your UK summer holiday

 Yet, tourism is obviously benefiting from the patronage of locals as well.
 Once again, Brexit appears to be the root of the cause as the falling pound makes internal tourism a safer bet than travelling overseas.

 Staycation ideas: the best places for a UK holiday

 If you’re going to be staying on UK soil this summer then I’ve got some staycation ideas for you.
 Here are some top spots for you to start your staycation adventure:

 As one of the largest counties England has to offer, you’ll find our home county of Devon an enchanting mix of moorland, forests and beaches.
 That’s not to mention dozens of family attractions whether you’re visiting the Atlantic Coast of North Devon, the Jurassic East Devon Coast, Dartmoor National Park or our home stomping ground of South Devon.
 There’s something for every taste this summer!

-Always high on the list for British holidaymakers (including us), the sandy beaches, cliff-top views and seaside villages of Cornwall make it the ideal place for summer sun and surf seekers.
+Always high on the list for British holidaymakers looking for the perfect UK staycation destination, the sandy beaches, cliff-top views and seaside villages of Cornwall make it the ideal place for summer sun and surf seekers.
 We’ll be heading Bude with our caravan in August and have already had some wonderful family-friendly resort, luxury glamping and self-catering holidays in Cornwall this year.
 If you don’t have your own caravan or campervan for a UK staycation then why not rent one?*